 - Pour wet ingredients into dry ingredients and mix well to combine.

-- While muffins are baking, place melted coconut oil in 1 bowl and combine the sugar and cinnamon in another bowl
+- While muffins are baking, put melted coconut oil in a small bowl and mix the sugar and cinnamon in another bowl.

 - Remove muffins from oven and cool for 10 minutes in tin.